 If that’s not your jam, no worries!
 You’re going to want to screen pattern makers for experience in plus size fitting + pattern making.

-Challenge #2: Managing Supply Chains & Logistics
+Challenge #2 of Starting a Plus Size Clothing Line: Managing Supply Chains & Logistics

 Most people think fashion is all glamour and throwing around fabric, but it’s actually a logistical puzzle of getting stuff from Point A to Point B.